frougon/FFGo/README.rst

 Download
 --------

-Ready-to-use tarballs (once the dependencies are installed) can be downloaded from:
+Release tarballs or zip files can be downloaded from:

   http://people.via.ecp.fr/~flo/projects/FFGo/dist/